In China, US tech firms turn to domestic rivals for survival

 IBM, which has partnered with domestic companies like Suzhou PowerCore, flagged in its annual results call last week a bounce back in China after previously seeing “pretty dramatic declines”.

-Days later, IBM said it had deployed a new mainframe computer system for Industrial and Commercial Bank of China (601398.SS).
+Days later, IBM said it had deployed a new mainframe computer system for Industrial and Commercial Bank of China .

 Chipmaker Intel has even invested money in its Chinese peers.
 The company said in September it would pay as much as $1.5 billion for a 20 percent stake in two mobile chipmakers with ties to the Chinese government.